s1l1c0np1r4t3/Hacktoria-CTF-WriteUps/Easy/ColdWarEnemies.md

 ### 1. Analyze the information given in the debrief
 **What do I know?**
 <ul>
-<li>Crash happened near McKenzie National Park in Oregon.</li>
-  <li>I know finding the location of the building marked with the red corss in the picture will successfully complete the objective.</li>
+  <li>I know finding the location of the building marked with the red cross in the picture will successfully complete the objective.</li>
-  <li>I will use the coordinates to unlock the password file.</li>
+  <li>I will use the combination of location etc in proper format to unlock the password file.</li>
 </ul>

 This is the image: